Trump Impeachment Hearing Who’s Who: David Holmes

 The guy who overheard Trump’s phone call to Gordon Sondland in a restaurant because the president talks very loud.
 In private testimony, Holmes said that in July he heard Trump ask if Zelenksy is “going to do the investigations?”
 Sondland said yes, and that Zelensky would “do anything you ask him to.”

-“This was an extremely distinctive experience in my foreign service career,” Holmes told the House impeachment inquiry.
+“This was an extremely distinctive experience in my foreign-service career,” Holmes told the House impeachment inquiry.
 “I’ve never seen anything like this, someone calling the President from a mobile phone at a restaurant, and then having a conversation of this level of candor, colorful language.
 There’s just so much about the call that was so remarkable that I remember it vividly.”

 His Bombshell Revelation

-Aside from the revelation that the president who frequently holds press conferences in front of idling helicopters speaks at a great volume, Holmes’s testimony will likely portray Gordon Sondland in a less heroic light than the U.N. ambassador cast himself on Wednesday — not unlike the expected testimony of Fiona Hill.
+Aside from the revelation that the president who frequently holds press conferences in front of idling helicopters speaks at a great volume, Holmes’s testimony will likely portray Gordon Sondland in a less heroic light than the E.U. ambassador cast himself on Wednesday — not unlike the expected testimony of Fiona Hill.